MCT-master/mct-master.github.io/_posts_draft/2023-11-27-fabianst-IMU-robotics.md

 With the powerful combination of SiFi Labs' BioPoint biosensors and the Universal Robots UR10e, we aimed to showcase the precision and versatility of our robotic system through a visually engaging task: painting 🎨.
 By harnessing the data from BioPoint's IMU sensors, we can translate the movements captured by the user into the movement of the robot arm.

-The defined motion required for painting serves as a perfect proof of concept task for our project.
-The intricate and controlled movements involved in painting demand a high level of precision, making it an ideal scenario to test the interactivity aspect of our work.
-The BioPoint IMU sensors enable us to capture the nuanced motions of the user's hand, wrist, and arm, translating these inputs into coordinated actions for the robot arm.

-## Problems and Frustrations
-Embarking on the journey of creating a system that seamlessly integrates BioPoint biosensors with a robotic arm posed several challenges.
-Overcoming these hurdles was crucial for the success of our project, and it required a combination of creativity, collaboration, and perseverance.

 <figure style="float: none">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/GYB5D0WIcmQ?si=mEKbO0NLhAFNZpW7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen>
     </iframe>
   <figcaption> The first move matters! </figcaption>
 </figure>

-### Establishing a Stable Connection with the BioPoints
-One of the primary challenges we encountered was establishing an efficient and stable connection with the BioPoint sensor.
-The need for real-time data transmission added complexity to the task.
-To address this, we implemented parallel processing, where each thread utilized a separate command-line interface (CLI) instance provided by SiFi Labs.
-This approach allowed us to concurrently connect and control each BioPoint sensor device, ensuring a smoother and more responsive user experience.

-### Data Cleaning and Processing
-Obtaining meaningful movement data from the BioPoint sensor required data cleaning and processing.
-Dealing with multifaceted data and extracting accurate motion information was a big challenge for us.
-(MORE TO ADD HERE WHEN WE FINALIZE OUR DATA CLEANING APPROACH)

-### Learning the Robot Arm Interface
-Navigating and understanding the scripts used to control the Universal Robots UR10e presented a learning curve for our team.
-Familiarizing ourselves with the intricacies of the robot arm interface was essential for using the robot arm effectively and translating user movements into precise robotic actions.
-As we delved into this aspect of the project, we encountered challenges related to script integration, parameter tuning, and ensuring a seamless interaction between the user and the robotic system.
-The robotics team directed efforts towards mastering the robot arm interface to optimize the overall performance of our system.

 # Navigating the Project: From Concept to Reality